 Generally, the density is higher in the urban areas especially at downtown.
-While in rural areas, where there are fewer cell towers, hence the accuracy suffers.
+While in rural areas, where there are fewer cell towers, the result is less accurate.

 This GSM tracker queries a few location servers online (I am considering build my own), and returns the GPS coordinates (usually latitude and longitude).
 If the LAC and CellID are unknown, no results will be returned.